gchikovanii/Booking.API/README.md

 # Booking.API
 # This is a hotel booking API.
-The project includes: creation of hotels, rooms and crud operations on them.
+The project includes: creation of hotels, rooms.
+Crud operations on them are available.
-Also project includes pagination logic!
+Project includes pagination logic to represent hotels on one page!
 Reservation of rooms in different hotels and all related features are implemented!
+For saving pictures is used cloudinary!
-Also Creates User account with different user roles using Microsoft Identity!
+Creates User account with different user roles using Microsoft Identity!
-In addition, JWT token authentication and many other features are implemented!
+In addition, project includes JWT token authentication and many other features are implemented!